makyinmars/muster/docs/00-product-brief.md

 - Terminal quality matters: the terminal should feel fast, accurate, and familiar enough that users trust it for real work.
 - Agent state should come from structured sources where possible, not fragile terminal scraping.
 - Dangerous operations should be explicit, visible, and auditable.
+- Mobile actions should be narrower than Mac actions and should go through pairing, policy, and audit logging.